-Our pantry serves individuals and families living in the Richwood, Clute and Lake Jackson zip codes.
+Our pantry serves individuals and families residing in Southern Brazoria County.

-Families and individuals in our community come to the pantry for various reasons.
+Our neighbors come to the pantry for various reasons.
+They include:

-- A family or individual has experienced a total loss or drop in income due to unemployment, illness, or other unforeseen change in the ability to afford basic necessities.
+Families and individuals blindsided by a partial or total loss in income due to reduced hours, unemployment, illness, or other unforeseen circumstances, no longer able to afford basic necessities.

 The face of hunger has changed.
-No longer just the burden of the homeless or the working poor, hunger has crept into the neighborhoods of Middle Class America.
-It affects parents who have lost their jobs.
-Seniors struggling to make ends meet because of the rise in medical bills and prescription drug costs.
-It also affects families where a wage earner has lost a professional job in the recession and must settle for a lower-wage job because employment options are slim to none.
+No longer just the homeless or working poor, hunger has crept into the neighborhoods of Middle Class America.
+It affects contractors who have lost their jobs and seniors struggling to make ends meet because of the rise in medical bills and prescription drug costs.

-1 in 7 people in our community will receive some type of food assistance*.
-They live with the threat of being hungry, or having inconsistent access to enough nutritious food.
-46 million Americans received assistance at least one time in 2013.
+1 in 7 people in the US live with the fear of hunger, not knowing where their next meal lies.
+Forty six million Americans received food assistance at least one time in 2013.*

 34% of families receiving assistance had a family member with some type of employment in the past 4 weeks*.